LukeTunstallll/my-test-repo/README.md

 ---

-- branch
-  This is branched to adding notes
 VIEW BRANCHES
 git branch -a, see all of the branches

 CREATE BRANCHES
 git checkout -b name-of-branch, create new branch